 Welcome back to CF’s Gym Bag Essentials series!

-Last week I showed you all some great supplemental equipment to maximize your workout.
+Last week I showed you what to wear to the gym.
 This week we’ll look at arguably the most important gym essential: attitude.

 Attitude is an emotional or mental state of mind that influences what you do and how you do it.
 The reason attitude is so important in a workout, is because it can make or break the whole experience for you!